LinuxAtDuke/Intro-To-Linux/README.md

 *Useful Flags:*

-    -r    recursive - used to grab all sub-files in a folder you want to zip -9    maximum compression - will zip it as low as possible, but take longer
+    -r    recursive: grab all files in the folder you want to zip -9    maximum compression: compress as small as possible, at the cost of more time

 Example: